coracle-social/coracle/ROADMAP.md

 - [ ] Refactor
   - [ ] Delete messages when leaving a room
   - [ ] Add pagination to chat/dms
-  - [ ] Fix scrolling to top when modal is open
   - [ ] Add migration for user settings
+  - [ ] Use limit 1 to find most recent notification, then load when visiting the notifications page.
   - [ ] Improve watchers so users of system don't need to know how they work
   - [ ] Remove external dependencies
   - [ ] Check for TODOs